ShoaibPathan/nearby-fastfood/README.md

 # NearbyFastfood

 A restaurant app that finds fast food places nearby using the user's location.
 Built with MapKit, Yelp REST API and Alamofire.
-Written programatically.
+Written programmatically.

 # Project Status